 This web page shows only a small excerpt of our Wudeemant research.
-Another 120 words (9 lines of text) covering the years 1400, 1486, 1493, 1477, 1718, 1524, 1557 and 1557 are included under the topic Early Wudeemant History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 1400, 1486, 1493, 1477, 1477, 1633, 1718, 1524, 1557 and 1557 are included under the topic Early Wudeemant History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Woodman, Wudman, Wouldman, Wodeman, Woodmann, Woodeman, Woodmansey and many more.

 Distinguished members of the family include Richard Woodman (1524?-1557) English Protestant martyr, born in Buxted and lived in nearby Warbleton in East Sussex.
 He was burnt during the Marian Persecutions in 1557 in Lewes.